-• BP 4050 https://www.rccd.edu/administration/board/New Board Policies/4050BPAP.pdf
+• BP 2050 Articulation https://rccd.edu/bot/board-policies/chapter-2-academic-affairs/2050.pdf

 Instructional Program Support Coordinator

 Each college has an instructional program support coordinator.
 In the curriculum process, the role of the support coordinator is to:

 - Coordinate and update the college catalog. - Provide support for the curriculum management system. - Assist in the review of all college curriculum proposals to ensure compliance with Title 5 regulations and district policy. - Verify information and assign appropriate local, state, and federal codes to curricular courses and programs. - Maintain current knowledge of state regulations regarding curriculum issues. - Assist with agendas, minutes, and supporting documents for college curriculum meetings. - Maintain curriculum by coordinating and tracking the curriculum-related documents from submission through Board and Chancellor's office approval as required. - Provide technical information, assistance and training regarding curriculum, program review, and scheduling and components of the curriculum management and student data systems; develops appropriate training materials. - Attend college curriculum and program review committee meetings and records all official proceedings; files and indexes meeting proceedings.